ob-d/TRUE.Name.Of.God/readme.md

 ## Greetings AND Welcome
-    The following content is a lullaby about:
+    The following content is a raw version of the
+    I M .0 Quantum Lullaby about:
     Oldest Language, Creation, Quantum, entangled AND unconditional.
     So every child can understand the law of the Universe AND ELSE.